Tuesday, March 19, 2019

 I heard the story in a little more detail from my mother Phyllis, who must have heard her grandmother tell it several times.

-It was after they left that the New Yorkers arrived.
+Later, New Yorkers arrived.
 They were very rude; took all the flour; and didn’t offer to pay.
-They told Catherine that she could either tell them where the horses were, or they would take her eight-year-old son.
+They told Catherine that she could either tell them where the horses were or they would take her ten-year-old son, Harvey.
 She couldn’t tell them, so they took the boy when they left.
-Of course, they had no use for an 8-year-old, so they put him off the horse about a mile from the farm and told him to go home.
+Of course, they had no use for an ten-year-old, so they put him off the horse about a mile from the farm and told him to go home.

 Nearly three-year old Sarah remembered hiding under the kitchen table while all this was going on, and ever afterward “New Yorker” was an epithet in the Taylor/Bream household.